WaelAshraf/CarHireManagementSystem/README.md

  - Send get request to http://127.0.0.1:5000/api/customer With "/api/customer/" as end point : to get all customers
  - Send get request to http://127.0.0.1:5000/api/customer/:id With "/api/customer/:id" as end point : to get customer by id
- - Send delete request to http://127.0.0.1:5000/api/customer/:id With "/api/customer/:id" as end point : to delete customer by id
+ - Send delete request to http://127.0.0.1:5000/api/customer/:id With "/api/customer/:id" as end point : to delete customer and its bookings by id
- - Send put request to http://127.0.0.1:5000/api/customer/:id With "/api/customer/:id" as end point : to upate customer by id with the following body tags:
+ - Send put request to http://127.0.0.1:5000/api/customer/:id With "/api/customer/:id" as end point : to upate customer info by id with the following body tags:
     - "name"
     - "phone"
     - "mail"

+ - Send put request to http://127.0.0.1:5000/api/customer/edit/:id With "/api/customer/:id" as end point : to add vehicle rental booking to existing customer by id with the following body tags:
+    - "vehicle_category"
+    - "date_of_hire"
+    - "date_of_ret"

   **Examples**:

 - Ex: